With spring finally making an appearance and sunshine on the menu, it was time for a spot of lunch at Talland Bay Hotel.

 With several accolades and awards firmly tucked under its belt, Talland Bay Hotel is widely regarded as a top place to stay in Cornwall.
 Not only that, their fine seasonal cuisine comes highly recommended with their restaurant being open to guests and non-residents.

-As the new season gets underway, me and my friend, Liv, headed to Talland Bay Hotel for lunch.
+As the new season gets underway, me and my friend, Liv, headed to for lunch at Talland Bay Hotel.
 Luck was on our side too.
 As well as enjoying excellent food, sunshine was also on the menu.

 How to find Talland Bay Hotel